 The reflection handling is great, but it's not as good as the LG UN7300.
 It performs well in moderately-lit rooms, but the reflections may get too distracting if there's direct sunlight on it.

 After calibration, the color accuracy is fantastic.
 Gamma follows the curve perfectly and white balance is almost perfect.
-Sadly, the color temperature is a bit cold, so some colors are still inaccurate as they have a blue-ish tint to them.
+Sadly, the color temperature is a bit cold, so some colors still have a blue-ish tint to them.

 You can see our recommended settings here.